 They’re low-impact exercises that are gentle on your joints, so you can keep pushing yourself without fear of injury.
 This one was a personal favorite with older clients who had joint issues.

 - Lie under a bar with your arms extended straight up towards the bar.

-- Keeping your body straight and knees slightly bent, pull yourself up towards the bar.
+- Keeping your body straight and your knees slightly bent, pull yourself up towards the bar.